power-hunger/melody-generator/README.md

 # Classical Melody Generator

-This project allows you to train a neural network on two instrument midi files to add extra moldy to any one instrument midi file.
+This project allows you to train a neural network on two instrument midi files.
+Afterwards new melody can be generated to one instrument solo melody.

 ## Requirements